Why I Choose to Love Myself

 You see, an uncomfortable feeling settled in and I started feeling stuck and unhappy.
 But it just didn’t make sense because I had everything I could ever want.
 I sat with this feeling for a few more weeks and then I realized what was wrong.
 Now that I had finished school and had nothing big to worry about, I had nothing to complain about externally, I had no scapegoat to distract me from my bigger problems.

 Once I realized this, it all made sense.
 I realized that no matter what I achieved or had in my life I would always be in a state of lacking.
 I would always find a way to feel unhappy.
-My perception of myself is the lens in which I view my life and the world around me.
+My perception of myself is the lens through which I view my life and the world around me.
 My toxic attitude was rendering me incapable of seeing the beauty that was in front of me.

 I knew I had to do something because if I kept living this way I would continue setting myself up for an eternal state of lacking.
 I would be choosing to stay the same and relinquish my right to choose what is of my life.

-Replace Your Negative Self-Talk
+1. Replace Your Negative Self-Talk

 First I started becoming aware of what I was saying to myself.
 I was saying things like; you’re stupid or ugly, sometimes multiple times every day.
 Once I knew what my thoughts looked like I could start changing them.

 One of my biggest blocks to self-love was thinking I wasn’t smart enough.
-Slowly shifting to the growth mindset, in which I believe that my intelligence is something I change and build upon, has been hugely important.
+Slowly shifting to the growth mindset, where I believe that my intelligence is something I change and build upon, has been hugely important.
 Instead of saying I can’t do something, or that I’m stupid, I say, I can’t do something …yet.

 The point of the growth mindset is to believe that you’re abilities are always expandable.
 You can always grow as a person as long as you put in the work.
-You should check out the book on this topic here.

-Letting go of Conditional Love Statements
+3. Let Go of Conditional Love Statements

 I noticed that I would subconsciously set myself conditional statements to love myself.

 You can see how this is unsustainable because you’ll always find a way to set yourself conditions.
 Instead, I decided to let them go completely.
-Of course, it’s a gradual process but eventually we’ll stop being so hard on ourselves.
+Of course, it’s a gradual process but eventually, we’ll stop being so hard on ourselves.

 So now I’d love to hear from you, do you struggle with self-love?
 If so, which one of these tips do you think will help you the most?
 Let me know in the comments below.